GeorgeHernandez/GeorgeHernandez/Opinions.md

     - WIN ⊞ works as CMD ⌘
   - FYI: The closest I've found:
     - Azio KB505U or KB510W.
     - FINEDAY Keyboard 2.0.
 It's looks & feels lovely.
-Unfortunately it replaced the right win key with a function key.
+Unfortunately it replaced the right win key with a fn key.
+PowerToys can't remap that.

 ### 1.3.3.
 Good